cjkrueger/vecna/README.md

 ## Objects

 Vecna considers Objects to be anything a player can interact with.
-NPCs, monsters, treasure, traps, secrets, all of these things are Objects.
+Characters, NPCs, monsters, treasure, traps, secrets, all of these things are Objects.
 Objects live inside containers, which themselves may exist inside other containers.
 Object types and their designations are listed below:

 ```
-@Non-Player Character
+@Character/NPC
 $Item
 ^Hazard
 ?Secret